pfouchet/Kite/README.md

 The body of the HTTP operation.
 It may contain placeholders.

 #### headers
-The dictionnary of the header values to use
+The dictionary of the header values to use

 #### expectedStatus
 The expected response status of the command.